 DeepBrain is a deepfake software that stands out because of its capability to create highly authentic and visually stunning fake videos.
 Utilizing advanced AI techniques, DeepBrain has become a popular choice for users who want to create authentic deepfake video content that is professional in quality.
 It also has an effortless and reliable face-swapping ability.
 DeepBrain offers an intuitive interface permitting novice and expert users to discover its countless capabilities for making stunning fake videos.

 So, these were some of the best deepfake apps and websites that you can make use of.
 If this has caught your attention, you can also take a look at our list of the best AI apps for Android and iOS.
 In addition, you can explore the best AI writing apps and AI coding tools in case you are looking for a helping hand.
 Let us know in the comments section which are your go-to deepfake apps and websites from this list!

 Deepfakes are created using artificial intelligence and machine learning software.
 All the apps mentioned on this list use built-in AI and ML software to create deepfake videos and photos.

-As of right now, most deepfake technologies are not good enough to completely fool people.
+As of now, most deepfake technologies are not good enough to fool people completely.
 However, if used incorrectly, deepfakes pose a fairly serious threat to society.
-Since they can be used to misrepresent people, and can be fairly convincing (if not infallible), it is important to ensure that you use deepfakes within the bounds of legal rights, and don’t use the technology for nefarious purposes.
+Since they can be used to misrepresent people and can be fairly convincing (if not infallible), it is important to ensure that you use deepfakes within the bounds of legal rights and don’t use the technology for nefarious purposes.